openfaas/ofc-bootstrap/README.md

 #### Setup your access control

-Access control to your OFC is controlled by a text file containing a list of valid usernames.
+Access control to your OFC is controlled by a text file containing a list of valid usernames or organisations.
+This list only needs to contain organisation names, or the names of the users who are hosting repositories that OFC will manage.

 Create a new GitHub repository with a CUSTOMERS ACL file.

-This repository should not contain any code or functions.
+> Note: This repository should not contain any code or functions.

 * Create a new public GitHub repo
 * Add a file named `CUSTOMERS` and place each username or GitHub org you will use on a separate line
+* Find the GitHub "raw" URL (CDN)
-* Add the GitHub RAW CDN URL into the `init.yaml` file
+* Copy and paste the raw URL into th `init.yaml` file in `customers_url: `

 #### Decide if you're using a LoadBalancer